PanSzpila/PanSzpila/README.md

 - 👋 Hi, I’m @PanSzpila
-- 👀 I’m interested in Front End Development and blockchain
+- 👀 I’m interested in Blockchain and Front-End Development
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on smart contracts development
 - 📫 How to reach me p.t.podgorski+IT@gmail.com